Scarsdale Fellowship for Social Entrepreneurs

 How to Apply

 Click on the form below to submit your grant application.
 You will be asked a series of questions, including a description of your idea, identification of at least one adult mentor who will advise you, and a basic budget proposal for your project (up to $2,500).
-The first round of applications are due by midnight on February 1st, 2019.
+Applications will be reviewed on a rolling basis.
+The last date to apply for a grant is April 1st.
 If you have questions about this application, send an email to firstname.lastname@example.org, or call 914-721-2322.